cse163/book/book_source/source/module-8-images/lesson-22-reading-numpy/multiple-dimensions.md

 ## Shape

-Since the shape of a `numpy.array` is so important, it is common that you will want to access them.
+Since the shape of a `numpy.array` is so important, it is common that you will want to access it.
 The `numpy.array` has a property called `shape` that returns a `tuple` describing the shape of the array.
-If it returns `(a, b)`, that means its a 2D array with `a` rows and `b` columns.
+If it returns `(a, b)`, that means it's a 2D array with `a` rows and `b` columns.

 ```python
 import numpy as np